 Better at the Bin – Painless Ways to Recycle More

 Globally, we produce 3.5 million tons of rubbish a day.
 If we packed all those discards into garbage trucks and parked them end to end, the line would stretch across the United States, a distance of 3,000 miles.
 The typical American produces 4.5 pounds of trash per day.
 That’s higher than in any other country.
 We can do better by the environment.
 We can be sure to recycle all bottles, cans, and paper.
-We can place all food scraps in our green composting collection carts.
+We can place all food scraps in our composting collection carts.
 These simple steps make a huge positive difference.

-To encourage and inspire people to further embrace these good green habits, Recology is launching an initiative called “Better At The Bin.”
+To encourage and inspire people to further embrace these good green habits, Recology launched an initiative called “Better At The Bin.”
 It encourages everyone to sort discards correctly and reduce waste by making reusable bottles and containers part of their regular routine.
 Going Zero Waste blogger, Kathryn Kellogg, who hosts our “Better At The Bin” video, saved $14,000 in two years by only buying what she needs.

 The best thing we can do is to take simple steps to reduce the amount of rubbish we produce.
 The typical American uses more than 150 plastic water bottles a year.
 Instead, choose a reusable metal water bottle.
 It’s convenient, saves money, and reduces plastic pollution.